facebookarchive/inject/readme.md

 Goject [![Build Status](https://secure.travis-ci.org/imaramos/goject.png)](https://travis-ci.org/imaramos/goject)
 ======

-Goject is intended to be a easy way to do dependency injection on Go Applications.
+Goject is intended to be a easy way to do dependency injection in Go Applications.

 This is a fork of https://github.com/facebookgo/inject with the purpose of filling the lack of support and extensability.